 I’m not a philosopher; eloquence eludes me, the meaning of life is unquestioned, and thinking, beyond what is required to carry out a potential, is postponed to a more leisurely time.
 I’ve experienced doubt, and proceeded with caution; and in my experience, I’ve learned to discard unnecessary thought and conventional wisdom in favor of progress.
 Philosophy amounts to nothing unless it results in action.

 “You’re kidding.”
 Scanning my schedule, my classmate shakes her head.
 “Why didn’t you take Dual Credit?”
-During Junior year, Hebron High School began to incentivize Dual Credit courses with a GPA multiplier.
+During Junior year, my high school began to incentivize Dual Credit courses with a GPA multiplier.
 Advertised to be less demanding than an AP class, Dual Credit was extolled as the wise man’s curriculum.
 So, mustering all the wisdom I had, I took 6 AP classes, and frankly, I enjoyed their depth.
 When it comes to education, I’m not cautious – and I’m prone to doubt.
 I just act.
 If I want chemistry, then I get chemistry; if I’m intrigued by psychology, then I pursue psychology.
 There is no point in pondering the inevitable; I am determined to take educational opportunities.
 I’ll judge the difficulty for myself after I complete it.

 The practice of prioritizing action has proved useful in my pursuits.
 In ninth grade, I could have doubted my capability; instead I ran for office in the school’s health club and earned a position in the eleventh grade.
 That year, there was a debate amongst the members over meeting schedules: if the Technology Students Association meeting coincided with ours, how would we attract new members?
 As the club officers weighed the costs and benefits amongst themselves, I left the meeting and signed up for the technology club, discussed an agreement, and voted for the technology club to move its meetings to the second half of lunch before scheduling the Health club meetings for the first half.
 Did it require thinking?
 No. Eloquence?
 Hardly.
 Contrary to the anticipated speeches and club-based patriotism, it only took clear action and a request to solve the conflict.
 Attendance increased, and as a bonus, I enjoyed a continued membership with both organizations.

 Beyond the sphere of public education, doubt-free determination facilitated my impact in the community.
 I am seventeen; I cannot vote in the upcoming elections.
 However, that does not mean I will hesitate to make a mark with my city.
 Small actions, from teaching addition to a church member’s kindergartener to tutoring three classmates for the SAT, matter in the long run.
 Can a teenage end world hunger?
-Doubtful; but by pulling weeds from the Carrollton Community Garden, I can further progress one step at a time.
+Doubtful; but by pulling weeds from the community garden, I can further progress one step at a time.

 Not all actions end successfully.
 However, between cautious wisdom and failure, I choose action.
 I don’t fancy myself as wise; I’m not prone to doubt, nor am I perpetually cautious.
 I simply pursue my goal.
 As the wiser Homer has taught America, when torn between success and potential peril, one must simply “D’oh.”